sana33/SDCOR/Readme.md

   * #### "Top-n OLs" button

     This button displays the Top-n outliers regarding the acquired outlierness scores out of SDCOR, as red dots.
 Any other point is represented with a blue dot.
 The value for _n_ could be modified through the _Top-n OLs_ input parameter in the *SDCOR Params* panel.

-* ### "LOF & LoOP Params" panel

-  * #### "LOF" checkbox

-    If this checkbox is on, then the LOF algorithm will be applied to the input data, considering the corresponding input parameters.
-By clicking this checkbox, all of the other elements of the GUI associated with other competing methods will be disabled.

-  * #### "LoOP" checkbox

-    If this checkbox is on, then the LoOP algorithm will be applied to the input data, considering the corresponding input parameters.
-By clicking this checkbox, all of the other elements of the GUI associated with other competing methods will be disabled.

-  * **MinPts Intv.:** This parameter is modified w.r.t. the selected density-based outlier algorithm, namely LOF or LoOP.
-The default established values are set as suggested.
-For LOF, it is an interval, and for LoOP, it becomes a scalar value.

-  * **k StepLength:** Step-length for the MinPts interval utilized by LOF.

-  * **Lambda:** Lambda parameter of the LoOP algorithm.

 * ### Main buttons of the GUI